FedericoBruzzone/federicobruzzone.github.io/resume/typst/cv.typ

   what: "Private Tutoring",
   details: (
     [Since 2023, I have been tutoring university students in Computer Science and high school students in Mathematics, Physics, and Computer Science.]
   )
 )

+#entry(
+  when: "Nov 2024",
+  what: "Bebras Challenge",
+  details: (
+    [In collaboration with ALaDDIn Lab of the Università degli Studi di Milano, I helped manage the Bebras Challenge, an international informatics competition for students.]
+  )
+)